warrenm/GLTFKit/README.md

 ## Contributing

-This project is not currently accepting pull requests, since the project structure and API are subject to change rapidly.
+Pull requests are gladly accepted, but will be audited strictly in order to maintain code style.
+If you have any concerns about contributing, please raise an issue on Github so we can talk about it.

 ## License

-	 Copyright (c) 2017 Warren Moore.
+	 Copyright (c) 2018 Warren Moore.
 All rights reserved.

 	 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above